uppedtrout/Better-config/README.md

 Dusk, during which time he is forced back beneath the Earth, for that is the letter of the Covenant concerning him, for it is written: He shall not raise his head above the Sun.
 And again: His is the dark times.
-And again: He knows of the Gate, but not the GateDownloaded from www.holybooks.com And the Scorpion Man has another of his Race, female, that dwells with him there, but of her it is not lawful to speak, and she must be banished with the exorcisms should she appear to thee, for her touch is Death.
+And again: He knows of the Gate, but not the Gate
+And the Scorpion Man has another of his Race, female, that dwells with him there, but of her it is not lawful to speak, and she must be banished with the exorcisms should she appear to thee, for her touch is Death.